Intro to datasets across workspaces (Preview)

 - In a classic workspace, the dataset discovery experience only shows the datasets in that workspace.

 - If you want to add a report based on a shared dataset to an app, you have to be a member of the dataset workspace.
 This is a known issue.

-- “Publish to web” doesn’t work for a report based on a shared dataset.
-This is by design.
+- By design, “Publish to web” doesn’t work for a report based on a shared dataset.

 - If two people are members of a workspace that is accessing a shared dataset, it's possible that only one of them can see the related dataset in the workspace.
 Only people with at least Read access to the dataset can see the shared dataset.